Tom Lohr is an avid home improvement enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 Keep it Moist

 Electromechanical devices can be finicky, especially when they control the flow of water.
 The solenoid on your whole house humidifier is no different.
-It is considered a high failure part of your HVAC system.
-If you have been troubleshooting why your furnace's humidifier is running continuously, there is a good chance you will also find that the solenoid is not performing as advertised.
+It's considered a high failure part of your HVAC system.
+If you have been troubleshooting why your furnace humidifier is running continuously, there is a good chance you will also find that the solenoid is not performing as advertised.

 While no HVAC failure is pleasant, the good news is that replacing the solenoid is easy and relatively inexpensive.
 Most units use the same type of solenoid, and you can easily find one on Amazon for around $30.
 A visit from an HVAC repair person will set you back well over $100.

 If you need to replace the solenoid on your unit, follow these simple steps:

 The humidistat sends a 24 VDC signal to activate the solenoid.
 While not dangerous, you don't want it trying to turn on the solenoid while you are in the middle of replacing it.
 Simply turn the knob on the humidistat to “off.”

 2. Shut Off the Water Supply